 Conclusion: Brandon is the new 2-day champion and will return tomorrow to compete for win #3!

 In tonight’s Jeopardy! episode, Brandon Monsman emerged as the winner after a thrilling and strategic battle in the Final Jeopardy round.
 Despite fierce competition from Nick Marino and Neeraj Borle, Brandon's careful betting strategy and knowledge led him to secure the win.
-His victory sets the stage for tomorrow’s game, where he will look to extend his reign as the champion.
+His victory sets the stage for tomorrow’s game, where he will seek to extend his reign as champion.